Michael Light: One Hundred Suns

-Just before this issue was wrapped up, I learned about Light’s installation One Hundred Suns at the UC Berkeley campus: one hundred government photos of US nuclear tests from the years these were being conducted above ground.
+Just before this issue (w&c #11) was wrapped up, I learned about Michael Light’s installation One Hundred Suns at the UC Berkeley campus: one hundred government photos of US nuclear tests from the years these were being conducted above ground.
 Printed on 3’ x 3’ squares of canvas and pegged into the ground, images of atomic fireballs stretched out for 345 feet along a walkway just north of UC’s main library.
-Because of the university’s unique relationship to the development of these weapons, the installation plays on a web of shadowy undertones, but standing there, I couldn’t quite understand how I felt about these beautiful images of destruction.
+Because of the university’s unique relationship with the development of these weapons, the installation plays on a web of shadowy undertones, and standing there, I couldn’t quite understand how I felt about these beautiful images of destruction.

 The first atomic bombs were massive.
-“Little Boy,” dropped on Hiroshima, weighed 9,700 pounds and exploded with the destructive force of twelve and a half thousand tons of TNT.
+“Little Boy,” dropped on Hiroshima, weighed 9,700 pounds and exploded with the destructive force of 12,500 tons of TNT.
 But as I moved along reading, I noticed, for instance, “Hood,” which was detonated in July of 1957 with a force of 74,000 tons, six times that of “Little Boy.”
 Hood weighted 383 pounds.
-“Wheeler,” I read, was detonated September 6 1957, a 158-pound nuclear weapon.
+“Wheeler,” I read, was detonated September 6, 1957, a 158-pound nuclear weapon.
 Eventually I came to “Little Feller” which, at a mere fifty pounds, was suitable for use by individual soldiers with shoulder-mounted rocket launchers.
 This was over forty years ago.
 According to Richard Rhodes, “a modern nuclear artillery shell packs the destructive force of the Hiroshima bomb.”
 One can’t help wondering what other “advances” have been made.